Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Experiments

 \subsection{Main Results}

-\paragraph{Scenario 1: Channel-wise Asynchronous Forecasting} We evaluate forecasting performance without test-time missing intervals using our newly constructed datasets that reflect realistic sampling heterogeneity across channels.
-Unlike baselines that rely on interpolation, our approach preserves the original sampling structure.
-As summarized by average CMSE and CMAE for all prediction lengths in Table~\ref{table1:async}, our method consistently outperforms all baselines across datasets in the practical setting.
-These results highlight the advantage of avoiding interpolation in asynchronous environments.
+\paragraph{Case 1: Channel-wise Asynchronous Forecasting} We evaluate forecasting performance using datasets that reflect realistic sampling heterogeneity across channels.
+Unlike standard baselines that rely on interpolation, our approach preserves the original sampling structure and operates directly on observed values.
+When we average CMSE and CMAE over all prediction lengths (Table~\ref{case1:async}), CTF delivers strong overall performance, achieving the best or second-best results across datasets.
+This underscores the benefit of avoiding interpolation when channels are temporally misaligned.
+In particular, CTF handles asynchrony more effectively than irregular modeling on most datasets.
 Detailed results for each prediction length and dataset are provided in Appendix~\ref{e:pracsetting}.
+As CTF uses frequency-domain information for dynamic patching, we also compare it against frequency-based approaches and still consistently achieve superior performance (see Appendix~\ref{c5:freqbased} for more details).

-\paragraph{Scenario 2: Channel-wise Asynchronous Forecasting with Block-wise Test-time Missing} We further evaluate all models under a more challenging setting, where \textit{block-wise missing intervals are applied to test-time inputs}, on top of channel-wise asynchronous sampling.
-In this scenario, all models receive inputs containing contiguous missing segments filled with zeros.
-Although zero-filling is applied for input compatibility, our model uniquely utilizes masking to prevent attention to regions treated as missing.
-As shown in Table~\ref{table2:missing}, our model consistently outperforms all baselines in average CMSE and CMAE for all prediction lengths across different missing ratios, maintaining top performance even as the severity of missingness increases.
-Notably, at a missing ratio of 0.25, the performance degradation of our model remains as low as 1.23\%, indicating its strong resilience to partially missing inputs.
+\paragraph{Case 2: Channel-wise Asynchronous Forecasting with Test-time Missing Blocks} We further evaluate all models under a more challenging setting, where test-time inputs include \textit{block-wise missing intervals}, beyond discrete missing values, explicitly indicated to the model, on top of channel-wise asynchronous sampling.
+This configuration encompasses all three core challenges of interest.
+In this case, all models receive inputs containing contiguous missing segments filled with zeros.
+But for a fair comparison, linear interpolation is applied to regular baselines to avoid underestimating their capability.
+Unlike other approaches, CTF can internally adjust input length by design, enabling the use of zero-patch masking to effectively handle missing regions.
+As shown in Table~\ref{case2:async_missing}, our model consistently outperforms most baselines in average CMSE and CMAE for overall prediction lengths across different missing ratios, maintaining high performance even as the severity of missingness increases.
 This robustness stems from the use of random patch masking during training, which improves the model’s ability to generalize to incomplete patterns.
-Unlike other methods, our model avoids distortion from artificially zero-filled values and preserves signal fidelity under block-wise missing conditions.
+Unlike other methods, CTF avoids distortion from artificially zero-filled values and preserves signal fidelity under block-wise missing conditions.
 Detailed results across datasets are provided in Appendix~\ref{e:pracsetting}.
+The corresponding details are provided in Appendix~\ref{a2:implementation}.